aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/front-end/carbonlake-ui-cloudscape/documentation/README.md

 ## 👋 Introduction

 This sample app is used to serve as a demonstration for what you can do with the CarbonLake Quickstart core features.
 This code is meant to be used purely for development/demo purpose.
-For production workloads it is ***highly*** recommended that you do your own extensive internal testing before using.
+For production workloads it is ***highly*** recommended that you do your own extensive internal testing and modification before using.

 This package sets up a React development environment that has access to all [Cloudscape](https://cloudscape.design/) React components.
 It comes with a sample application using the AWS-UI to give a demo of what your own Amplify Application using CarbonLake could look like.
 See [Getting started with Cloudscape](https://cloudscape.design/get-started/guides/introduction/).